handzlikchris/AssetStorePublisherToolsForUnity-UsageAnalyticsDashboard-ProductWelcomeScreen/readme.md

 This tool will give you exactly that while at the same time providing you with easy to use and configure product welcome screen.

+> **Before turning analytics on it'd be good idea to add a note on main screen that launch data will be capured.
+User is anonymous, the only bit of information sent is ID generated and saved in EditorPerfs that'll be used to tie all web-calls together.**

 > Analytics and message delivery is accomplished by update-check done by welcome screen on Unity startup. **More on setting up analytics in following sections.**

 ## Customisable Product Welcome Screen